mariocraft987/bark-coding/editor_new/block_adding.md

 *NOTE 2: IT WILL MAKE YOUR LIFE EASIER TO USE BLOCKLY BLOCK FACTORY: [Block Factory](https://blockly-demo.appspot.com/static/demos/blockfactory/index.html)*

-*NOTE 3: if you wanna request blocks for us to make, create a disccusion in Block Requests and we will make it if ideas are good.*
+*NOTE 3: if you wanna request blocks for us to make, create a discussion in Block Requests and we will make it if ideas are good.*

 First we need to design our block, the block code may look like this:
 ```javascript